AkuCyberSec/crawling-report/README.md

 # TODO
 - [ ] Implement a search bar in the report
-- [ ] Implement a function to allow users choosing domain name to show and to hide
-- [ ] Allow a user to choose if rows without values are shown or hidden by default (via config file)

 # Task completed
 - [x] Add the possibility to display all the values extracted by the extractors.